-To be fair, I am not a naturally neat person — not at all.
+To be fair, I am not a naturally neat person at all.
 In fact, I have to fight a constant battle against clutter.
-When I’m going through a time of depression, one of the last things I’m thinking about is cleaning anything, and if you ever see my house actually dirty, you can pretty much expect that I’m in a severe depression.
+When I’m going through a time of depression, one of the last things I’m thinking about is cleaning anything.
+If you ever see my house actually dirty, you can pretty much expect that I’m in a severe depression.
 Even when I’m not depressed, the fact that I love listening to a lot of different music CDs, am normally reading several books at a time, and have several stitching projects going on all the time makes it really easy for clutter to just happen.
-I’ve almost given up on keeping my desk clutter-free — it so often has software and other things on it!
-(But I do try, because cluttered surfaces are harder to keep dust-free.)
+I’ve almost given up on keeping my desk clutter-free.
+It usually has software and other things on it!
+(But I do try because cluttered surfaces are harder to keep dust-free.)
 There are four other people much like me in this house, plus another child who spends most of her waking hours here, so that’s a lot of clutter that just happens.

 I am, however, accustomed to a clean environment.
 I was raised in a clean house.
-When I didn’t keep a truly clean house all the time, I felt uncomfortable and worried all the time — what if someone dropped by?
+When I didn’t keep a truly clean house all the time, I felt uncomfortable and worried all the time.
+What if someone dropped by?
 We had “clean enough for guests” as a standard separate from every day.
-And that just isn’t any way to live — it is so much simpler to maintain a clean environment all the time.
+That just isn’t any way to live.
+It is so much simpler to maintain a clean environment all the time.
 It’s more relaxing to live in a nice, neat, clean environment, and having anybody drop by isn’t stressful in the least.
-I feel completely confident about opening my front door to anyone from the kids’ friends in the neighborhood to my parents to a random utility service person, because I know that there’s nothing to be faulted in my home.
+I feel completely confident about opening my front door to anyone from the kids’ friends in the neighborhood to my parents to a random utility service person because I know that there’s nothing to be faulted in my home.
 It’s how I was raised, and it’s what I want my children to consider normal.

 It’s also much healthier to keep a certain minimum level of cleanliness.
-I happen to be allergic to dust, mold, mildew, animal dander, just about every kind of pollen, and many other things.
-The cleaner my house, the healthier I am.
+I’m allergic to dust, mold, mildew, animal dander, just about every kind of pollen, and many other things.
+The cleaner my house is, the healthier I am.
 My partner and daughter both have many allergies, too.
 Many visitors have such allergies.
 Why not keep the place welcoming to everyone and healthy for us, all the time?

-And there’s far less drama in a clean house.
+There’s far less drama in a clean house.
 Things are where you expect them to be.
 Clothes are clean when you need to wear them.
 You don’t need to excavate the kitchen to cook a meal.
 Kids don’t miss the school bus because their shoes have been taken by the messy fairy.
-(Okay, they might, but there’s no excuse for it if you’re modeling neat behavior for the kids.)
-If the PC crashes, the Windows installation CD is in the software drawer where it should be, with that nice little emergency boot disk.
+If the PC crashes, the Windows installation disk is in the software drawer where it should be, with that nice little emergency boot disk.
 The fridge doesn’t choke up and die from coils so dirty the motor burns out.
-When your kid gets a fever in the middle of the night, it’s easy to find the thermometer and the children’s Tylenol or other appropriate remedy (and it isn’t even past its expiration date), even if you are half asleep and worried and carrying a crying baby around in your arms, because they’re both in the medicine cabinet where they belong rather than lost in the mess in the living room or wherever you last used them (don’t laugh, I’ve seen it happen).
-I’m allergic to drama, too, so less drama is a major plus for me.
+When your kid gets a fever in the middle of the night, it’s easy to find the thermometer and the children’s Tylenol (and it isn’t even past its expiration date), even if you are half asleep and worried and carrying a crying baby around in your arms.
+They’re both in the medicine cabinet where they belong rather than lost in the mess in the living room or wherever you last used them (don’t laugh, I’ve seen it happen).
+I’m allergic to drama, too, so this is all a major plus for me.